 Alumni

-From Arizona State University to the University of Tennessee, SART members have produced outstanding social justice-focused scholarship and matriculated to elite graduate programs and tenure-track faculty positions as well as pursued exciting careers in public and private sectors.
+As graduates of Arizona State University, University of Tennessee, and University of Michigan, SART members have produced outstanding social justice-focused scholarship and matriculated to elite graduate programs and tenure-track faculty positions, as well as pursued exciting careers in the public and private sectors.
 Learn more about the lab’s alumni below.

 Elena Schuch [she/her/hers] joined the lab in 2017 and graduated in 2023 after completing her internship at the VA in Madison, Wisconsin.
 She received her bachelor’s degree in psychology with a minor in French from the University of Florida.
 After college she served two years in the Peace Corps in Burkina Faso, West Africa, with an emphasis on health education (sex ed, in particular).
 Her research interests focus on gender and sexualities from an intersectional feminist lens.
 Her master’s thesis explored young women’s experiences with long-acting reversible contraception (published in Journal of Social Issues [Grzanka & Schuch, 2020]), and her dissertation involved a year-long virtual ethnography of a youth peer sex education advocacy group based in East Tennessee.
 She is currently a staff psychologist at the VA in Knoxville, Tennessee.